Stop making excuses, start making video for your business

 Need new content?
 Need more visitors to your website?
 Need to expand your brand reach?
 Back away from the laptop - you need to make a video.

 Video is an undervalued but brilliant form of content that can humanise your business and boost your online engagement, so use it or be damned.

-We’ve given video workshops to clients in the past, and it forms part of our weekly content.
-For example, the background video on our people page keeps an otherwise static page from being boring, and our Vimeo is full of different types of video, from phone-quality to press shots.
+We've given video workshops to clients in the past, and it forms part of our weekly content.
+For example, the background video on our homepage keeps an otherwise static page from being boring, and our Vimeo is full of different types of video, from phone-quality to press shots.

 Reasons why you need video in your marketing: